duckyondiscord/youtubemusic-rosepine/README.md

 ## Usage
 ### [Youtube Music Desktop App (th-ch)](https://github.com/th-ch/youtube-music)

-1. Create a new css file with the contents below.
+1. Create a new css file with the contents in src/rosepine.css and optionally paste in the code below too.
 2. Assuming you have the latest build with the theme selection menu, open the app, click `Options > Visual Tweaks > Theme > Import custom CSS file`, and choose the CSS file.

 ### [Youtube Music Desktop App (ytmdesktop)](https://github.com/ytmdesktop/ytmdesktop)